Inverse system of Gorenstein points in ${\mathbb P^n_{\res}}$: The inverse system of Gorenstein points

 \end{proposition}

 It is clear that for being Gorenstein the number of points has to be compatible with a symmetric $h$-vector.
-Notice that if we consider $n+2$ generic points in $\mathbb P^n_{\res}, $ ($h$-vector $(1, n, 1) $), then the defining ideal is always Gorenstein, but this is the only case where generic points work.
-Next case of interest is a set $X$ of $2n+2$ not degenerate distinct points in $\mathbb P^n_{\res} $ with $h$-vector $(1, n, n, 1) $.
+But this is only a necessary condition.
+If we consider $n+2$ generic points in $\mathbb P^n_{\res}, $ ($h$-vector $(1, n, 1) $), then the defining ideal is always Gorenstein, but this is the only case where generic points work.
+Next case of interest is a set $X$ of $2n+2$ points in $\mathbb P^n_{\res} $ with $h$-vector $(1, n, n, 1) $.
 To construct $2n+2$ Gorenstein points, a first naive idea could be to add a suitable point to a set $Y$ of $2n+1$ generic points.
-Unfortunately this idea does not work if $n>3. $ In fact given a point $P,$ let $X=Y\cup\{P\}. $ Then $I(Y) \subsetneq I(X), $ but for having symmetric $h$-vector, necessarily $\HF_X(2)= \HF_Y(2)=2n+1 $ and hence $I(Y)_2=I(X)_2, $ a contradiction because $I(Y)$ is generated by quadratic forms (see \cite[Corollary 5.1]{GL93}).
+Unfortunately this idea does not work if $n>3. $ Let $P \in \mathbb P^n_{\res} $ a point and let $X=Y\cup\{P\} $ where $Y$ consistes of $2n+1$ generic points.
+It is known that $\HF_Y(2)=2n+1 $ and $I(Y) $ is generated by quadrics, as we explain later.
+Now since $I(X) \subsetneq I(Y), $ then necessarily $\HF_X(2)=2n+2 > \HF_Y(2)=2n+1 $ and hence the $h$-vector of $X$ is $(1, n, n+ 1), $ not symmetric.
+In particular $X$ is not aritmetically Gorenstein.
+We explain why $I(Y) $ is generated by quadrics.
+This was expected by the ``Ideal Generation Conjecture" stated by Geramita and Orecchia \cite{GO82} and Lorenzini \cite{Lor93}.
+They proved that there exists a Zariski open set where the conjecture holds true.
+Hence for proving the conjecture it is enough to prove that this open set is not empty.
+This conjecture is still open in general, but it holds true for $2n+1$ generic points.
+This follows by Corollary 5.1. in \cite{GL93} for all integers $n\ge 7.$ For $n=4,5,6$ it can be verified by a straightforward computation, for instance by \cite{Singular}.

 Recall that it was noted by Eisenbud and Popescu (\cite{EP00}, Theorem 7.3) that a set $X$ of $2n+2$ points in $\mathbb P^n_{\res} $ being arithmetically Gorenstein is equivalent to be self-associated, that is any quadric containing all but one of the points of $X$ must also contain the remaining point.
 Self-associated sets of points arise naturally as hyperplane sections of canonically embedded curves (\cite{DO88} Ex.
 5, p.
 47).
 More precisely, let $C \subseteq \mathbb P^{g-1}_{\res} $ be the canonical embedding of a non-bielliptic curve $C$ of genus $g$, and let $X=C \cap H$ be any transverse hyperplane section.
 By the Riemann- Roch theorem, $X$ fails by 1 to impose independent conditions on quadrics, while any proper subset of $X$ imposes independent conditions.
 Thus, $X$ is a self-associated set of points in $\mathbb P^{g-1}_{\res}.$ See also \cite{CRV01} Theorem 5.3 for a discussion on the topic.